jakshin/yazpt/tips-for-linux.md

 * openSUSE Tumbleweed, running KDE Plasma 5
 * Pop!_OS 20.04 and newer

-*In many of these distros, yazpt's yolo preset uses emoticons by default when running on XTerm, but you can [upgrade to monochrome emoji](#xterm-and-emoji) by installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).*
+In many of these distros, yazpt's yolo preset uses emoticons by default when running on XTerm, but you can [upgrade to monochrome emoji](#xterm-and-emoji) by installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).
+<p align="center">•</p>

 ## Distros where a little tinkering is needed for best results